 Collagen Can Help Heal Stomach Ulcers

-Glycine and Proline, the two main amino acids in Further Food Collagen Peptides, can help heal the stomach lining and prevent stress-induced ulcers through their positive impact on the central nervous system.
+Glycine and Proline, the two main amino acids in Further Food Collagen Peptides, may help heal the stomach lining and prevent stress-induced ulcers through their positive impact on the central nervous system.
 Studies have identified glycine as an effective inhibitor of stomach ulcers due to its ability to prevent harmful gastric secretions in the stomach lining2.

 Collagen Aids in Digestion